 The current application period is now closed, effective 5 pm September 19, 2017.
 Check our Join CFD page for more info and updates on the hiring process.
-If you applied this cycle, the Join CFD page will be updated soon with more details.
+If you applied this cycle, the Join CFD page has been updated with more details.

 Annual Report - 2016 Report Now Available